 The crowns of Bhutan's Kings, namzas (dresses), the first version of Royal Crown and other accessories used by members of Royal family can be found in the museum.
 The goal of the museum is to gradually become a center for textile studies that will carry out documentation, research and studies on Bhutanese textiles.

-The Royal Botanical Park is located in Lampelri along the Thimphu Punakha Highway.
-It is the first botanical park in Bhutan and forms the backdrop of the Dochula Pass.
-The park forms a biological corridor of 47 square miles (120 km2) between the Jigme Singye Wangchuck National Park and the Jigme Dorji Wangchuck National Park and has a popular botanical garden within it which is spread over an area of 125 acres (51 ha).
-The Garden has 46 species of rhododendron of which 18 species are native to the park while the other 26 species are brought from other regions of Bhutan and planted here.
-These bloom during mid-March to early August.
-The botanical garden of the park has within its limits the 108 stupas (chortens) at the Dochula Pass (3100m).The park was formally declared open in June 2008 to mark the anniversary of the Coronation of King Jigme Kesar Namgyel Wangchuk and centenary of Bhutan's monarchic rule.
+The Royal Botanical Park placed in Lampelri adjacent to the Thimphu-Punakha Highway.
+It is the earliest botanical park in Bhutan and frames the backdrop of the Dochula Pass.
+The botanical park settled within an elevation range of 2,100 meters (6,900 ft) and 3,750 meters (12,300 ft).
+The park is also a biological passageway of 47 square miles (120 km2) area connecting the Jigme Dorji Wangchuck National Park and the Jigme Singye Wangchuck National Park.
+The Botanical Park has various beautiful gardens which expand over a stretch of 125 acres (51 ha).
+The park has 46 varieties of rhododendron of which 18 species are indigenous in the park while the additional 26 varieties are induced from different districts of Bhutan and planted.
+It blooms throughout mid-March to early August.
+The park was formally revealed to the public in June 2008 to observe the anniversary of the Coronation of King Jigme Kesar Namgyel Wangchuk and celebration of Bhutan's monarchic admiration.

 Apart from the rich diversity of flora and fauna the park also has biking trails, cafeterias, artificial lake and playground for children.
-It is a popular picnic spot among the Bhutanese and often attracts families on vacation.
+It is a favorite picnic spot among the Bhutanese and often attracts families on vacation.

 The Annual rhododendron festival is held here to celebrate the beautiful and unique rhododendrons found only in the Himalayas.
 Showcasing different rhododendron species that are in full bloom by May, the three-day rhododendron festival celebrates the blossoms at the Lamperi botanical park.
-Initiated in 2013, the rhododendron festival is an annual event.

 In Bhutan, equal emphasis is given to both allopathic and traditional medicines.
 The rich herbal medicines made up from medicinal plants abundant in the Kingdom are prepared and dispensed here.
 The Institute is also a training school for traditional medicine practitioners.
 The complex is closed to visitors due to considerations of hygiene, but one can still walk around and view it from outside.